mladenjovanovic/dorem/README.md

 #>  BikeScore.NTE_tau
 #>         24.6056388
 #>
+#> Objective function equal to: 2.1939
+#>
-#> Cross-Validation of the model was performed using  of folds.
-Shuffling of the predictors was performed.
+#> Cross-Validation of the model was not performed.
+Shuffling of the predictors was not performed.
 #>
 #> Overall model performance using selected estimators is the following:
 #>